LuisaGroup/LuisaCompute/README.md

 4. Generate `Command`s via each resource's interface (e.g., `Buffer<T>::copy_to`), or `Shader`'s `operator()` and `dispatch`, and submit them to the stream;
 5. Wait for the results by inserting a `synchronize` phoney command to the `Stream`.

-Putting the above together, a miminal example program that write gradient color to an image would look like
+Putting the above together, a minimal example program that write gradient color to an image would look like
 ```cpp

 #include <luisa-compute.h>